HRSINGAPORE Community Discussions

 We have two employees (one from Production and the other from the Warehouse).

-Both employees were found not following Company's work processes and SOP thus resulting to wrong material used for manufacturing which means loss materials, time and OT pay out due to no paperwork issued but just verbal communication.
+Both employees were found not following the Company's work processes and SOP thus resulting to wrong material used for manufacturing which means loss materials, time and OT payout due to no paperwork issued but just verbal communication.

-Above mistakes happened before but was not brought up.
-Thus, to deter such practice happening, is it right for Company to punish the employee to make them pay a token sum
+Above mistakes happened before but were not brought up.
+Thus, to deter such practice happening, is it right for the Company to punish the employee to make them pay a token sum

 of money as a lesson for them to learn.